 Day 26: Depart Zagreb

 Completing our remarkable journey through the history in the Balkans, we are transferred to Zagreb airport for our onward flight.
+Or, extend our adventure with another Bestway tour—Hungary, Romania and Bulgaria are great options!
 (B)

 B=Breakfast, L=Lunch, D=Dinner